 Where can I get information about a court case and copies of court records?

 Contact the particular court.
 Our web page has a directory of judges and trial court administrators for the circuit courts (look under the Circuit Courts link).
 The Supreme Court, Court of Appeals, and Tax Court have contact information on their web pages.

 At present, we do not have free online access to our case records.
 Budget cuts have delayed that development.
-You can access OJIN (the register of case records) online only at a local circuit court public access terminal or if you subscribe to OJIN OnLine, which offers access for a fee.
+You can access OJIN and OECI (the software with displays the register of case records) via a kiosk at a local circuit court or you may subscribe to OJCIN OnLine, which offers access for a fee.

-Some public access terminals provide access to information on cases filed in that court but not to the statewide name index.
+Some kiosks provide access to information on cases filed in that court but not to the statewide name index.